tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 > !
 >
 >- The free tier is not applicable to any STANDARD_IA or ARCHIVE billable items including storage usage, requests, and traffic, and any other STANDARD billable items than **STANDARD storage usage**.
->- If your service is interrupted due to violations or arrears, you will not be eligible for the Free Tier perk.
+>- If your service is suspended due to violations or overdue payment, you will not be eligible for the Free Tier perk.
 Free Tier will be unavailable until the service is restarted.

 <table>
    <tr>